PufferFinance/website-docs/docs/overview.md

 ---
 ### 3️⃣ Provisioning ETH
 Each RestakingModule contract will contain a queue of pending NoOp registrations.
-As the PufferPool accrues 32 ETH chunks from deposits and rewards, the Guardians will provision the chunks to the NoOps' pending validators, following a round-robin schedule to ensure all of the protocol's modules are serviced.
+As the PufferVault accrues 32 ETH chunks from deposits and rewards, the Guardians will provision the chunks to the NoOps' pending validators, following a round-robin schedule to ensure all of the protocol's modules are serviced.

 The provisioning step will create a new validator within the EigenPod whose ETH can be natively restaked on Eigenlayer to serve as collateral for its registered AVS.
 For this reason, the NoOp's validator's [withdrawal credential](/reference/glossary#withdrawal-credentials) is required to the module's EigenPod contract.
 After provisioning, the NoOp's validator will have deposited 32 ETH to the [BeaconDepositContract](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa) and will await activation.